Marinto-Richee/astar2dgrid/README.md

 ### STEP 3:
 Define the function for the distance function for the heuristic function
 ### STEP 4:
-Pass all the values to the GirdProblem, and print the solution path.
+Pass all the values to the GridProblem, and print the solution path.

 ## Draw the 2D
 ![4c760964-887f-489c-b99a-d9ccc4dc3d0d](https://user-images.githubusercontent.com/65499285/168835116-a81025e2-668a-4e09-9568-39b50a51f08b.jpg)